raghunathreddymustur/spring-ioc/readme.md

    4. Bean Lifecycle Management
    5. Event Handling
 2. the `javax.annotation` package provides annotations that are commonly used in Java applications, including those developed with the Spring framework.
 These annotations offer additional metadata and semantics to enhance the functionality and behavior of your code.
 Some notable annotations from the javax.annotation package are:
-   1. Required whenever you using annotation based configuration -- other @annotations won't work Container - Application Context
+   1. Required whenever you using annotation based configuration -- few @annotations won't work

+Container - Application Context
 ---------
 1. `ApplicationContext`